 Youth Hunting Opportunties

 - Two youth waterfowl days are held after the end of the regular waterfowl season.
 Specific dates are set in late September by the U.S. Fish and Wildlife Service.
-For more information, obtain the 2013-2014 Migratory Game Bird Regulations for Waterfowl and Coot Seasons brochure (available in mid-October) or visit MyFWC.com/Duck.
+For more information, obtain the 2014–2015 Migratory Game Bird Regulations for Waterfowl and Coot Seasons brochure (available in mid-October) or visit the FWC waterfowl hunting page.
 Quota permits are not required for these hunts.

-- Youth waterfowl hunts are held on the Stormwater Treatment Areas (STAs) and on the T.M.
+- Youth waterfowl hunts are held on the stormwater treatment areas and on the T.M.
 Goodwin/Broadmoor Unit.
-Visit Limited Entry Hunts for information on application periods and deadlines.

 - Youth small-game hunts are held at Caravelle Ranch, Ross Prairie and Jennings Forest WMAs.
 Quota permits are not required for these hunts.
 Additional information is provided in the specific wildlife management area brochures.

 - Family hunts are offered at Matanzas, Allapattah Flats, Blackwater, Perdido River, Lafayette Forest, Andrews, Belmore, Cary, Devil’s Hammock, Four Creeks, Hatchet Creek, Thomas Creek Kings Road Unit, Okaloacoochee Slough, Hilochee Osprey Unit, Dinner Island Ranch, Babcock Ranch, L. Kirk Edwards East, Aucilla Pinhook Area, Chipola River Altha Track, Lower Hillsborough, Ralph E. Simmons, Apalachicola Bradwell Unit, Beaverdam Creek, Jennings Forest and Lafayette Creek WMAs.
 These hunts provide opportunities for permitted supervisors to hunt with up to two youths.